 e.
 Audacity

-You can get to the two ways.
+Answer: c.
+You can get there two ways.
 First, notice that both words, perspicacity and perceptiveness, begin with persp-.
 This is a strong indication that they are related.
 Second, since the sentence includes perspicacity in a list that also includes insight and wit, it makes sense that perspicacity means the same thing.
 None of the other answer choices fit as well.

 You already know that words are made up of parts.
-Affixes–prefixes and suffixes–are attached to word roots (also called word bases).
-A prefix is “fixed on” or attached in front of a root, and suffixes are attached to the end.
+Affixes - prefixes and suffixes - attach to word roots (also called word bases).
+A prefix is attached in front of a root, and suffixes attach to the end.

 There is some confusion among grammarians about which word parts are roots and which are prefixes.
-Don’t worry about the classification; you won’t be tested on it!
-Instead, try to retain a basic sense of what each word part means.
+Don’t worry about the classification; you won’t be tested on it.
+Instead, focus on the basic meaning of each word part.

 | Prefix | Meaning | Examples |